GustavoLira-ChE/api-test-eco/README.md

 ## Description
 - This project is a basic view por display information of an API provided by Ecodeli development team, it display card with a basic information of each item present in the API response.
 - Each card has a button to display a modal with more information.
+- The project use HttpClientModule to send the post request to bring the data, this module is used inside a service component of Angular.